-The closing date for RCPA Foundation Awards, Grants and Scholarships applications is June 30 each year.
+The closing date for all RCPA Foundation grant and award applications is June 30 each year.

 Completed Application Forms are to be submitted to firstname.lastname@example.org